ONLYOFFICE/blog.onlyoffice.com/wp-content/plugins/all-in-one-seo-pack/readme.txt

 Our SEO sitemaps come with granular control such as links per sitemap, enable / disable post types or taxonomies, include / exclude specific links from sitemap, add additional non-WordPress pages to sitemaps, customize sitemap priority & frequency for each section of your site, and more.

-This is why experts rate AIOSEO as the best WordPress SEO plugin.

-= Does AIOSEO help with SEO Verification? =

-Yes.
-AIOSEO can help you with website SEO verification with various webmaster tools such as Google Search Console, Bing Webmaster Tools, Yandex, Baidu, Pinterest, and just about every other site verification you need.

-= Why is AIOSEO better than other SEO plugins? =
+= Will AIOSEO slow down my website? =

-There are many WordPress SEO plugins out there.
-Unlike others, AIOSEO WordPress SEO plugin is always reliable.
-Our SEO features are results focused (no bloat), and we offer exceptional customer support.

-AIOSEO is the original WordPress SEO plugin, and it's trusted by over 3 million website owners.
+No. AIOSEO is built for performance — its code is optimized and menu pages and libraries are lazy-loaded so they only load when needed, keeping both your dashboard and your front end fast.
+Since page speed is itself a ranking factor, a fast, well-coded SEO plugin helps your rankings rather than hurting them.

 = Do I really need an XML Sitemap? =

 **Yes!
 XML Sitemaps help Google and other search engines to find all the pages of your website.**

 An XML sitemap is a list of all the content on your website.
-The sitemap helps search engine bots to easily see all the content on your site in one place, The XML sitemap file is hidden from your human visitors, however search engines like Google can see it.
+The sitemap helps search engine bots to easily see all the content on your site in one place.
+The XML sitemap file is hidden from your human visitors, but search engines like Google can see it.

 Without an XML sitemap, some of your web pages may never be included in Google search results, and won't get any traffic.